agungdwiprasetyo/reverse-proxy/README.md

 Server running on port :3000
 ```

-In nginx, the configuration for adding proxy is like this:
+In nginx, configuration for adding proxy like this:
 ```
 location /myapp/ {
     proxy_pass http://127.0.0.1:8000;